 The Program in Neuroscience (PIN) is a course of study leading to a PhD degree.
-It is an interdepartmental degree program with collaborating faculty from both basic and clinical departments at the University of Mississippi Medical Center.
-The objectives for the Program in Neuroscience are to educate and train individuals to become independent research investigators, teachers, and mentors with a broad understanding of the neurosciences as well as focused training within a subset of the areas of study comprising neuroscience.
-These objectives apply whether the individual's ultimate career goal is to work in academic, government, industrial, or administrative settings.
+It is an interdepartmental degree program with collaborating faculty from departments across the University of Mississippi Medical Center.
+The objectives for the Program in Neuroscience are to educate and train individuals to become independent research investigators, teachers, and mentors with a broad understanding of the neurosciences as well as to provide focused training on a specific area of study.
+These objectives apply whether the individual's ultimate career goal is to work in academic, government, industry, or administrative settings.
 To receive the doctoral degree, the student must demonstrate evidence of proficiency and distinctive attainment in the neurosciences and a recognized ability for independent investigation as presented in a dissertation based upon original research.
 The following minimal requirements must be fulfilled to achieve the PhD degree in Neuroscience.

 Core Courses.
-During the first year of study, students are required to take: Foundations in Neuroscience (NSCI 701), an intensive overview of neuroscience coupled with analysis of relevant primary literature; Fundamental Biochemistry (BIOC 704), a graduate-level general biochemistry course; Statistics (NSCI 710), a tutorial focusing on common statistical approaches used in neuroscience research, and Special Topics in Neuroscience course (NSCI 708) focusing on current issues of interest in neuroscience.
+During the first year of study, students are required to take: Foundations in Neuroscience (NSCI 701), an intensive overview of neuroscience coupled with analysis of relevant primary literature; Fundamental Biochemistry (CMB 704), a graduate-level general biochemistry course; Statistics (NSCI 710), a tutorial focusing on common statistical approaches used in neuroscience research; and Special Topics in Neuroscience (NSCI 708), a reading course focusing on current issues of interest in neuroscience.
 Students also engage in a series of up to six 4-5 week surveys of different research laboratories affiliated with the Program (NSCI 790).
-During the second year of study, students engage in intensive Senior Laboratory Rotations (NSCI 791) which are typically conducted in the students' planned dissertation laboratories.
+During the second year of study, students engage in intensive Senior Laboratory Rotations (NSCI 791) which are typically conducted in the student's planned dissertation laboratory.
 Throughout their years of study, students also engage in professional skills development with courses in Neuroscience Journal Club (NSCI 720; years 1 - 4), Scientific Writing (NSCI 721; year 2), Responsible Conduct in Research (ID 709; year 1), and Professional Skills (ID 714; year 3).

 Requirements for Dissertation Candidacy.
-In addition to the Core Courses described above, students must successfully pass a Qualifying Examination consisting of developing and defending a research proposal selected from 5-10 topics submitted by PIN faculty.
+In addition to the Core Courses described above, students must successfully pass a Qualifying Examination consisting of developing and defending a research proposal selected from multiple topics submitted by PIN faculty.
 This is completed in the summer between the second and third years.
 Successful completion is required for admission to candidacy status.